apella-zz/oclinclude/README.md

 static const char *fparseIncludes(const char *filename) static const char *parseIncludes(const char *text)

-where fparseIncldues takes the name of a file and parseIncludes takes a bunch of text (the content of a previously opened file for example).
+Where fparseIncludes takes the name of a file and parseIncludes takes a bunch of text (the content of a previously opened file for example).